CNN’s Chris Cuomo Cuts Off Kayleigh McEnany Over Her Claims About Donald Trump, ‘Interview’s Over!’

 Cuomo had had enough.
 “Interview’s over,” he said.

-f you can’t admit that this president has lied to the American people, you will not have credibility with the audience.
-You’ve got a long way to go, Kayleigh.
+“If you can’t admit that this president has lied to the American people, you will not have credibility with the audience.
+You’ve got a long way to go, Kayleigh.”

 Kayleigh then suggested that Cuomo should look in the mirror, to which Cuomo jokingly responded that he didn’t care for the signs of aging that his face is showing, but “I do like that I don’t lie to my audience every damn chance I get.”